 Entirely in keeping with the Best Friends recent declaration of a No Kill US by 2025, VFHS leadership believes that we can and should lead on this issue in Virginia.
 We know that the lowest performing areas of the state are southwest Virginia and Hampton Roads and we are committed to exploring all possibilities of what can be brought to those areas to lift them up.

-Hampton Roads poses an entirely different challenge because the obstacle to lifesaving in that area is not an absence of resources; rather, it is the intractable resistance to embracing progressive programming in most Hampton Roads shelters.
-In her presentation on the power of data at our Annual Conference, Executive Director of the PETCO Foundation identified 10 shelters in Virginia with the highest number of pets euthanized.
+Hampton Roads has historically posed an entirely different challenge because the obstacle to lifesaving in that area is not an absence of resources; rather, it has been resistance to embracing progressive programming in many Hampton Roads shelters.
+In her presentation just a few years ago on the power of data at the VFHS Annual Conference, the Executive Director of the PETCO Foundation identified 10 shelters in Virginia with the highest number of pets euthanized.
 Five of those 10 shelters were in Hampton Roads.
-Based upon our research, in 2015 of all the dogs and cats killed or euthanized in Virginia’s sheltering system, 25% of them lost their lives in Hampton Roads.
-In 2016, that number rose to 31%.
-The work in Hampton Roads is focused on surrender prevention and on encouraging lifesaving programming such as TNR.
-The Lynchburg Humane Society and the Richmond SPCA are working in partnership with VFHS members in Hampton Roads to effect change in that region.
+Based upon our research, in 2015 of all the dogs and cats killed or euthanized in Virginia’s sheltering system, 25% of them lost their lives in Hampton Roads shelters.
+By the end of 2019, that percentage rose to 27%, but over 4,000 fewer animals lost their lives.
+Progress is being made.
+The work in Hampton Roads is focused on surrender prevention and on encouraging lifesaving programming such as coordinated entry and TNR.
+VFHS member organizations in Hampton Roads are deeply committed to saving the lives of all healthy and treatable animals and to improving outcomes for the overall region.

 Ten years ago, saving all the healthy and treatable dogs and cats in Virginia’s sheltering system was a far off dream.
 Today it is absolutely within our reach.
 But, what we know is that the last stretch of any laudable goal is often the hardest.
 SaveVaPets is not simply a VFHS leadership initiative, it is a project which needs the strategic thinking and action of every one of us.
 Fortunately, VFHS members have demonstrated incredible generosity to others in the state, our individual and collective commitment is powerful and together we will indeed Cross the No Kill Finish Line.

-UPDATE: Since launching SaveVaPets and focusing programming on this initiative, based upon VDACS Annual Reports, the save rate for dogs and cats in 2017 in Virginia’s sheltering system was 86%.
-Reaching at least a 90% save rate by 2020 is clearly within our reach!
+UPDATE: Since launching SaveVaPets and focusing programming on this initiative, based upon VDACS Annual Reports, the save rate for dogs and cats in 2017 in Virginia’s sheltering system was 85%.
+It was 87% for 2018 and rose to 89% for 2019.
+Reaching at least a 90% save rate by the end of 2020 is clearly within our reach!